jlyonsmith/HowTo/Flutter/Project_Setup.md

 ## Icons

-Use [Flutter Launcher Icons](https://pub.dev/packages/flutter_launcher_icons).
+Use [Icons_Launcher](https://pub.dev/packages/icons_launcher).
 Follow the instructions on the pub.dev page.

 Create a `dev_assets/` folder.
 Put an `appicon.png` there.
 Add this to `pubspec.yaml`: